Will John: Club

-William was drafted by the Chicago Fire in the second round of the 2005 MLS SuperDraft and Led the team in scoring in the Lamar Hunt US Open Cup.
+John was drafted by the Chicago Fire in the second round of the 2005 MLS SuperDraft and led the team in scoring in the Lamar Hunt US Open Cup.
 After a season with the Fire, William was traded to the Kansas City Wizards for Diego Gutierrez.

-In January 2008, William moved to Danish Superliga side Randers, signing a 1-year contract.
+In January 2008, John moved to Danish Superliga side Randers, signing a 1-year contract.
 On 7 August 2008, Randers announced that William had agreed to personal terms and joined Serbian SuperLiga team Čukarički Stankom.

-In February 2009 Will signed a contract with MŠK Žilina after agreeing to personal terms with the club.
+In February 2009 John signed a contract with MŠK Žilina after agreeing to personal terms with the club.
 However, his former club Čukarički withheld his registration papers and he was forced to leave the club.
 William subsequently joined NK Vinogradar.

-In February 2013 William signed for Azerbaijan Premier League side AZAL on a two-year contract.
+In February 2013 John signed for Azerbaijan Premier League side AZAL on a two-year contract.
 He became the first American to play and score in the Azerbaijan Premier League.
 William came on as a substitute for AZAL in their 3–0 victory against Kəpəz on 24 February 2013.
 John scored his first goal for AZAL on 3 March 2013 in a home victory over Gabala.
 William's consecutive goal scoring run was abruptly ended by a slight meniscus tear against Khazar Lankaran.
 The subsequent surgery saw William miss the remainder of the season.

-The 2013–2014 season saw William establish himself as one of the most notable and skillful players in the Azerbaijan Premier League.
+The 2013–2014 season saw John establish himself as one of the most notable and skillful players in the Azerbaijan Premier League.
 He became the first player in the league's history to win 3 "Goal of the month awards" in the same season.
 With 8 goals and 5 assists he was AZAL's leading goal scorer.
 John is most commonly known in Azerbaijan as Con Oluremi.

-After leaving AZAL, William signed for Moroccan Botola side MAS Fez in September 2014.
+After leaving AZAL, John signed for Moroccan Botola side MAS Fez in September 2014.
 However, in January 2015 William left MAS Fez citing unpaid wages, with a proposed move to League of Ireland powerhouse Shamrock Rovers falling through in February 2015.
 In August 2015, John signed for Veikkausliiga side RoPS.
 On September 14, 2015, William's two goals in a win against KTP propelled RoPS to top of the table for the first time in over 25 years.
 William was awarded Man of the Match for his performance.
 In March 2016, William signed a new contract with RoPS.

 On 13 September 2018, Locomotive Tbilisi announced the signing of John on a contract until the end of the 2020 season.

 On September 23, 2021, NK Jarun announced the signing of John.
 He made his league debut in a match against NK Sesvete on December 4, 2021, a game in which Jarun won 4–3.